Tumebamba: Pumapunku and Todos Santos

 The Spanish chronicler Pedro Cieza de León visited Tumebamba in 1547 and said, "Everything has crumbled and in ruins but you can still appreciate how grand it was."
 The city of Cuenca has been built on top of the old Inca city and whatever ruins remain are largely buried.
 The two surviving remnants of the Inca city are the ruins of Todos Santos and Pumapunku (or Pumapongo).
 The two ruins are within about 300 m of each other and near the Tomebamba River.
 Neither site has the finely-worked stone characteristic of Cuzco, perhaps meaning that these sites were of secondary importance in the Inca city and that the principal temple and plaza has disappeared beneath later construction.
 Based on finding spinning tools in the buildings excavated at Pumapunku, the site may have a residence for aclla, the sequestered women of the Incas.
 A large artificial water pool, terraces, and canals resemble those at Quispiguanca, a royal estate of Huayna Capac in the Sacred Valley near Cuzco.

-The Manuel Agustín Landivar Museum is adjacent to the Todos Santos ruins and the Pumapongo Museum and Archaeological Park is at the Pumapunku ruins. xco.
+The Manuel Agustín Landivar Museum is adjacent to the Todos Santos ruins and the Pumapungo Museum and Archaeological Park is at the Pumapunku ruins. xco.
 Both feature exhibits about the Indigenous people of the Americas, the Cañari, the Inca, and the early Spanish settlers.